How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 Our cat traveled to quite a few countries without issues, but if we wanted to move to Bali (for example) this wouldn’t be possible, because it’s forbidden to import pets, if we moved to Hawaii he’d have to quarantine for a month, or in South Africa he would only be allowed to travel there as cargo.

 Bringing a pet it’s not impossible but requires some preparation.
-It’s best to start 90 days in advance as certain vaccines or microchips have to be done a number of weeks before the flight.
+It’s best to start 90 days in advance as certain vaccines or microchips have to be done several weeks before the flight.
+It’s almost always a stressful process because paperwork arrives at the last second, or sometimes not at all, so while not impossible the preparation sucks.

 Moving with a baby and a cat

-Moving abroad is a great opportunity to learn about new cultures, gain experiences, and potentailly more money.
+Moving abroad is a great opportunity to learn about new cultures, gain experiences, and potentially more money.

 Look at all these factors and prioritize them in order of importance and opportunities for you.
 Consider what your must-haves are.